S-8-Console/.github/profile/README.md

 # S-8 Console

 S-8 is an 8 bit fantasy console.
-Which means that it never existed fysically but you can emulate it.
+Which means that it never existed physically but you can emulate it.
 Like the PICO-8 console.

 The S-8 Console project is aimed towards making an easily emulatable and understandable fantasy console.

-S-8 is unique because it only has RAM dedicated to the ROM (Sprite-rom and Game-rom)

-This makes it a challanging platform to write games for, as you can only use registers to store variable data.
+I want to target it towards people who are learning how emulation works (like me) , and to people who just want to play awesome games!

+Currently, the project is in it's very early stages.
+I'm still making prototype emulators and LOTS is changing.

+The aim is to give game developers enough freedom to express their creativity, but still make it a challenging platform to write games for.